 The lining it has is pretty minimal, but it does its job of adding a functional layer of cushion and softness to reduce friction and cushion just enough.
 There's also a mesh footbed insole that allows better ventilation and seems to reduce the hotspots that can develop under the forefoot.

-The Infinito Closure System uses two Boa IP1-B dials that allow two-way micro-adjustment.
+The Infinito Closure System uses two BOA IP1-B dials that allow two-way micro-adjustment.
 The dials control steel-coated nylon wires or laces along the forefoot and toes of the upper in a unique infinite configuration that improves fit compared to standard cycling shoes.
-The material being pulled over the foot in this scenario is a firm 1.2mm Laser Perforated Microtex upper with very little stitching.
-Its firmness translates into superior energy transfer, but its cut and closure system help it fit like a glove, so the stiffness doesn't cause undue friction or discomfort.
+The material is pulled over the foot in this scenario is a firm 1.2-millimeter Laser Perforated Microtex upper with very little stitching.
+Its firmness translates into superior energy transfer, but its cut and closure system helps it fit like a glove, so the stiffness doesn't cause undue friction or discomfort.

-The R1s come in at 20g for a pair of men's 44, which makes them one of the lighter models out there, but they aren't the featheriest on the market, but they're light enough that it makes a difference.
+The R1s come in at 20.0 ounces for a pair of Men's size 44 (Euro sizing), which makes them one of the lighter models out there.
+They aren't the featheriest on the market, but they're light enough that it makes a difference.
 The tradeoff here is that the heavier design allows better energy transfer and comfort.